Introduction

 Stack Management

 Effective management of chips/stacks is crucial in poker.
 If you have a large stack, your opponents may be wary of raising against you.
 If any opponent has a comparatively large stack, it's best to avoid a confrontation unless necessary.
 In early positions, even with a large stack, raising requires a good hand, as there is a risk of losing chips to opponents with smaller stacks.
-Similarly, in late positions, it's not recommended to call continuously with any hand.
+Similarly, calling continuously with any hand is not recommended in late positions.
 You don't need to be involved in every pot.

 Varying your play is essential, as having a big stack doesn't mean you should constantly raise.
 Doing so can prompt even weaker players to play back at you.
-If you have a small stack and cannot survive another round of blinds, going all-in with an acceptable hand is advisable.
+Going all-in with an acceptable hand is advisable if you have a small stack and cannot survive another round of blinds.
 Staying in the game with a small stack can make you an easy target for opponents with larger stacks, so it's better to leave the game before becoming a victim.

 Bet Sizing Mistakes